jamesjenner/videre-server.js/README.md

 The videre suite of software is designed to allow multi client access to drones via multiple servers.
 Refer to the videre project for the client.

+Currently support only exists for AR Drone (tested on V1, should work on V2).
+Support for Navlink is currently in progress.

 Usage
 -----